-Parents have a legal right to express a preference for any schools they would like their child to attend.
-In Somerset you can choose up to 3 preferences in ranked order.
+In Somerset, you can choose up to 3 preferences in ranked order.

 Finding out more about local schools before you apply

 The best way to find out more about schools is to visit them.
-Contact the school direct for more information.
+Contact the school directly for more information.

 You can also

-- Look at the schools performance table at www.gov.uk/school-performance-tables
+- look at the school’s performance table at the GOV.UK website

 Stating your catchment school as one of your preferences